susanmarie87/Wild_Boutique/README.md

 6. The login/register page will have:

-        - A form requesting user information (name, username & password) and a submission button
+        - A form requesting user information (name, username & password) and a submission button.
-        - Toast messages.
+        - Links to signup with your Google or Facebook accounts.
+        - Toast messages letting you know if the attempt was successful or not.

 8. The profile page will have:

-        - An area displaying the users information
+        - An area displaying the users information.
-        - An area displaying orders the user has purchased
+        - An area displaying orders the user has purchased.
-        - There will be an option to edit information
+        - There will be an option to edit information.
-        - Toast messages displaying successfull/unsuccessful update of information
+        - Toast messages displaying successfull/unsuccessful update of information.

 9. The all products page will have: